Sports Programs in the US Navy

 The Navy Sports Program fields All-Navy teams in boxing, bowling, cross country, wrestling, basketball, soccer, triathlon, volleyball, softball, golf, rugby, and marathon.

-“After the application has been approved by the chain of command, the information and references will be checked by the Navy Sports Program staff,” explained Hickok.
+“After the application has been approved by the chain of command, the information and references will be checked by the Navy Sports Program staff,” said Hickok.
 “About two weeks before the training camp starts, we’ll announce who has been selected to attend and will send a letter to the command requesting that the command issue no-cost TAD [temporary assigned duty] orders.
-Once that’s done, then the Navy Sports Office will arrange for transportation and provide the individual with an e-ticket.
+Once that’s done, the Navy Sports Office will arrange for transportation and provide the individual with an e-ticket.
 Sailors will be berthed on base.”